 It’s also the role that most of our customers hold or aspire to achieve and when they ask us for assistance, it generally revolves around the following key outcomes;

-- Building their leadership skills and confidence to be more effective at their current job;
+- How to enhance their leadership skills and confidence to become more effective at their current job.

 What Does A UK Based CTO Earn?

-That said, there is sufficient empirical evidence to start forming a view on what is average and what to aim for.
+That said, there is sufficient evidence to form a view on the average UK CTO salary.

 What Is the Average CTO Salary in the UK?